 - Which Special Logs to run with or without core

-- Correctly designed Appraisal – Development link wells
+- How to achieve efficient Appraisal – Development link wells for improved geo-models

 - Improved Quick Look Operations with PetroDB-WEB